AIG — American International Group, Inc.

 - Core Operating ROE: 12.2%.

-- Long-term Goals: Commitment to achieving over 20% compound annual growth in operating EPS through 2027, core operating ROE of 10-13%, and improving General Insurance's expense ratio to below 30% by 2027.
+- The company aims to achieve a core operating ROE of 10% to 13% through 2027 and improve the General Insurance expense ratio to below 30% by 2027.

-- Competitive Market Pressures: Notable pricing pressures in the U.S. Property market, particularly in the Lexington large account portfolio, leading to a 19% year-over-year decline in new business.
+- The U.S. Property market remains competitive, with pricing pressures observed, particularly in the Lexington large account portfolio, which saw a 19% year-over-year decline.